Construction Wrapping Up!

 When Stillwater Medical Center opened in 1976, robotic surgery was something from a sci-fi movie.
 Last year, Stillwater Medical’s first thoracic surgeon joined a local practice, partially because of the surgical robot technology available at SMC.

-Ever-evolving technology often brings the need to expand and re-format facility space, and that is what Stillwater Medical is currently working on.
-In addition to the $30 million expansion of the surgical suite will not only renovate the current 19,000 SF, but will expand an additional 24,400 SF.
-At the same time, the opportunity has presented itself to update the Maternal Child Heath Unit.
+Ever-evolving technology often brings the need to expand and reformat facilities, and that is what Stillwater Medical is currently working on.
+The $30 million expansion of the surgical suite will coincide with an update to the Maternal Child Heath Unit, creating a new Women's Health Center.